 What principles are employers obliged to follow to ensure that personal data is handled correctly?

-Employers are obliged to adhere to the data protection principles set out in the General Data Protection Regulation (2016/679 EU) (GDPR), which is in force from 25 May 2018.
+Employers are obliged to adhere to the data protection principles set out in the UK General Data Protection Regulation (retained from EU Regulation 2016/679 EU) (UK GDPR).
 These state that employers must:

 - process personal data lawfully, fairly and in a transparent manner (which means that personal information must not be obtained or used unless one of a limited range of legal grounds for processing applies);

 - obtain and process data only for specified, explicit and legitimate purposes;

 - ensure that data is adequate, relevant and limited to what is necessary in relation to its stated purpose (ie collect and store only the minimum information necessary);

 - ensure that data is accurate and kept up to date and take every reasonable step to ensure that data that is inaccurate is erased or rectified without delay;

 - not keep data for longer than is necessary for the purpose for which it is processed; and